Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2023/README.md

 ttt_soulbound_swapinventory_enabled     1   // Whether the swap inventory ability is enabled or not ttt_soulbound_swapinventory_uses        1   // How many uses should of the swap inventory ability should the Soulbound get.
-(Set to 0 for unlimited uses) ttt_soulbound_swapinventory_cooldown    0   // How long should the Soulbound have to wait between uses of the swap inventory ability ttt_soulbound_beebarrel_enabled         1   // Whether the place bee barrel ability is enabled or not ttt_soulbound_beebarrel_uses            3   // How many uses should of the place bee barrel ability should the Soulbound get.
+(Set to 0 for unlimited uses) ttt_soulbound_swapinventory_cooldown    0   // How long should the Soulbound have to wait between uses of the swap inventory ability ttt_soulbound_beebarrel_enabled         1   // Whether the place bee barrel ability is enabled or not.
+Requires Jensson's BeeNade mod ttt_soulbound_beebarrel_uses            3   // How many uses should of the place bee barrel ability should the Soulbound get.
 (Set to 0 for unlimited uses) ttt_soulbound_beebarrel_cooldown        0   // How long should the Soulbound have to wait between uses of the place bee barrel ability ttt_soulbound_beebarrel_bees            3   // The number of bees that spawn per exploded beebarrel